For a list of the items and more details, see the reference below (Exline, Pargament, Grubbs, & Yali, 2014).

 The RSS scale contains items that may be useful to clinicians considering religious and spiritual concerns raised by counseling clients.

-Learn more about counseling statistics in Applied Statistics: Concepts for Counselors, Second Edition
+Learn more about counseling statistics in: Applied Statistics Concepts for Counselors on AMAZON or GOOGLE